 5. Talk to others:

-When you are dealing with something as big as a miscarriage, you need to vent out your feelings.
-Talk to somebody – be it your friend, family, or a professional.
+When you are dealing with something as big as a miscarriage, you need healthy emotional support that could help you to vent out your feelings.
+So talk to somebody – be it your friend, family, or a professional.
 It is normal to feel alienated, but don’t shut yourself out, especially from your partner.
 Remember, he too has lost his child.
 Talking about it will help take a little burden off and help you move on better.

-Once you are physically up to it, try and exercise.
-A good workout releases the happy hormones endorphins in the body, can help you deal with stress.
+Once you are physically up to it, try and exercise to maintain a healthy lifestyle.
+A good workout releases the happy hormones endorphins in the body, and can help you deal with stress.
 Begin with mild exercises such as walking, and move on to running and other vigorous exercises.
 But be sure that you talk to your doctor before beginning any exercise.

 7. Medication and treatments: